What might gastrointestinal problems mean in a newborn?

 Hold your baby in an upright position for about 30 minutes after feeding.

-Talk your baby's healthcare provider if he or she is fussier than usual, the vomiting
+Talk with your baby's healthcare provider if the baby is fussier than normal or the

 substance that forms in the intestines during fetal development.
 The baby may have